tenzir/tenzir/web/blog/tenzir-v4.18/index.md

 metrics name.
 Now, `metrics cpu` is equivalent to `metrics | where #schema == "tenzir.metrics.cpu"`.
 That's a lot easier to write!

-Tenzir Nodes now collect more metrics than before.
+Tenzir nodes now collect more metrics than before.
 In particular, the `import`, `export`, `publish`, `subscribe`, `enrich`, and `lookup` operators now emit metrics, and nodes additionally collect `api` metrics for every API call.
 These are best explained on examples: